ukyouz/SublimeText-SimpleFuzzy/README.md

 ## Customization

-Your favorite file listing command can be specified by user settings.
+Your favorite file listing command can be specified by adding user setting.

 ```json
 {